balancap/SSD-Tensorflow/README.md

     --learning_rate=0.0001 \
     --batch_size=32
 ```
-Hence, in the former command, the training script randomly initializes the weights in the `checkpoint_exclude_scopes` and load from the checkpoint file the rest.
+Hence, in the former command, the training script randomly initializes the weights belonging to the `checkpoint_exclude_scopes` and load from the checkpoint file `vgg_16.ckpt` the remaining part of the network.

-Note that a number of pre-trained weights of popular architectures can be found on this page: [https://github.com/tensorflow/models/tree/master/slim].
+Note that a number of pre-trained weights of popular architectures can be found on [TF-Slim models page](https://github.com/tensorflow/models/tree/master/slim).